mit-orcd/orcd-docs-edit/docs/recipes/jupyter.md

 ![](../images/jupyter/jupyter_link.png)

+Make sure to select the second URL that is provided as outlined in yellow above.
 We cannot use this link right away because that node is not available from our local machine.
 Through "tunneling," however, we can access this node through a login node, which is accessble from our local machine.